Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Features Left to Implement
-- To the Contact buttons - API, that requires Javascript, so that the user can send a message.
+-  When the user sends a message, a conformation text appears in the contact form to indicate the message being sent.
-- To the Pricing cards - Payment buttons linked to pop-up modals, guiding the user on how to pay so that the user can pay directly from the website.
+- Payment buttons linked to pop-up modals, guiding the user on how to pay so that the user can pay directly from the website.
+- Option to choose Spanish language of the website.
+-

 ## Technologies Used